 He leaves England in disgust, after exposing himself on national television.

 The critics hated it but the audience turned up in droves to belly laugh their way through it.
-They loved its mixture of slapstick larrikinism, beer-swilling and throwing up or whatever colourful term you use for the infamous technicolour yawn.
+They loved its mixture of slapstick larrikinism, beer-swilling and the infamous technicolour yawn.

 The Adventures Of Barry McKenzie became the first Australian movie to make a million dollars.
 It went on to make many millions, and it also made the careers of many.